hbctraining/Training-modules/planning_successful_rnaseq/lessons/intro_rnaseq.md

 - Can be used to **help build better gene models**, and verify them using the assembly
 - **Metatranscriptomics** or community transcriptome analysis

+#### Differential gene expression

+We will be focused on the application of differential gene expression analysis.
+Using this analysis we can answer questions, such as:

+- What genes are differentially expressed between sample groups?

+- Are there any trends in gene expression over time or across conditions.

+- Which groups of genes change similarly over time or across conditions.

+- What processes or pathways are important for my condition of interest?